Large Language Models for Combinatorial Optimization of Design Structure Matrix: Background and Related Work

 LLMs have recently been leveraged to address CO problems \cite{Liu2024eoh,Liu2024llmaseo,Romera-Paredes2024,Yang2024}.
-Early explorations utilized prompt engineering techniques to guide LLMs in solving classical CO problems, such as the traveling salesman problem and job-shop scheduling, demonstrating the feasibility of using LLMs for direct solution generation \cite{Liu2024llmaseo,Yang2024}.
+Early explorations utilized prompt engineering to guide LLMs in solving classical CO problems, such as the traveling salesman problem and job-shop scheduling, demonstrating the feasibility of using LLMs for direct solution generation \cite{Liu2024llmaseo,Yang2024}.
 Later, inspired by automatic heuristic generation, researchers proposed hybrid approaches that combine LLMs with evolutionary computation to generate, adapt, and refine optimization heuristics \cite{Liu2024eoh,Romera-Paredes2024}.
 Compared with traditional optimization algorithms, these approaches benefit from LLMs’ flexible reasoning and knowledge-driven heuristic generation, enabling generalization across problem variants without handcrafted solvers.

 However, most of these studies simplify CO problems into a formal representation, overlooking contextual domain-specific knowledge that is critical in real-world applications.
-A recent study \cite{Koh2024} demonstrated that LLMs can generate interpretable DSM structures directly from textual descriptions of engineering processes.
-Such exploratory research highlights that LLMs’ ability to capture relevant domain knowledge \cite{Jiang2025,Makatura2024,Bordas2024}.
-Therefore, the ability of LLMs to integrate both mathematical and semantic reasoning, along with their access to extensive pretrained knowledge, motivates us to explore their potential for solving CO problems in engineering design.
+Recent studies have demonstrated that LLMs can generate interpretable DSM structures directly from textual descriptions of engineering processes \cite{Koh2024}, and further work has shown that the quality of such retrieval is sensitive to factors such as writing style and entity naming conventions \cite{Koh2026}, highlighting the nuanced ways in which LLMs engage with domain-specific knowledge.
+These converging capabilities position LLMs as a promising yet underexplored tool for CO problems in engineering design, motivating the framework proposed in this paper \cite{Bordas2024}.